Schumacher-Group-UPB/PHOENIX/manual_linux.md

    make
    ```

-   It is recommended to specify the CUDA-architecture.
+   However, it is recommended to specify the CUDA-architecture.
 See [Optimization](#optimization).

 ---